utsavgupta/go-hotwire/README.md

-# go-hotwire
+# Go Hotwire

-Playground to experiment with Hotwire using a Go backend
+This is a sample project to test [Hotwire](https://hotwire.dev) functionalities using backend written in Go.